SYCL* Foundations Code Walkthrough

 By

-This sample walkthrough uses a vector_add sample to demonstrate oneAPI concepts and functionality.
-The sample adds two arrays of integers together using hardware acceleration.
-In this walkthrough, you will learn about:
+In this sample walkthrough, we use a vector_add sample to demonstrate oneAPI concepts and functionality.
+The sample employs hardware acceleration to add two arrays of integers together.
+Throughout this walkthrough, you will learn about:

 • SYCL headers